lifecompanionaac/lifecompanion/README.md

 LifeCompanion mono repository containing LifeCompanion app, server, side projects, resources and documentation.

 **DISCLAIMER : LifeCompanion was a running project long before opening its source code to community.
 Some parts may be : unoptimized, dirty, untested, weird...
-We are aweware that some code, build, deployment could be improved, but as the development is heavely priorized and constrainted by costs, only some key features are focused :-) That said, you're welcome to contribute !**
+We are aware that some code, build, deployment could be improved, but as the development is heavely priorized and constrainted by costs, only some key features are focused :-) That said, you're welcome to contribute !**

 # General information